 Monica Gisolfi directs the undergraduate internship program and offers classes in environmental history and southern history.
 She has a Ph.D. from Columbia University and is currently working on new research about African American farmers from 1984 to the present.

 Robert Hart, Environmental and Southern History

 Robert Hart, an environmental and southern historian, teaches classes and conducts research on the intersection of culture and ecology.
 He is especially interested in cultural and historic landscapes.
-His most recent article, accepted for publication by Environmental History, explores the way opponents of the New Deal linked conservation and historic preservation to oppose a hydroelectric project in South Carolina.
+His most recent article, "The Lowcountry Landscape: Politics, Preservation, and the Santee-Cooper Project" was published in Environmental History in January 2013, explores the way opponents of the New Deal linked conservation and historic preservation to oppose a hydroelectric project in South Carolina.
 He also focuses on longleaf pine and wetland ecosystems in the South.
 He has been involved for the last ten years in an extensive longleaf pine restoration project near Charleston.
 Hart frequently takes his classes into the field to explore the environment of the Carolinas and has informally consulted with public historians at a historic plantation in South Carolina as they seek to make race and the environment part of the park’s interpretative framework.

 Jarrod Tanny is Assistant Professor and the Charles and Hannah Block Distinguished Fellow in Jewish History.
 He received his Ph.D. from the University of California at Berkeley, focusing on Russian and Jewish history.
 His monograph, City of Rogues and Schnorrers (Indiana University Press, 2011), examines how the city of Odessa was mythologized as a Jewish city of sin, celebrated and vilified for its Jewish gangsters, bawdy musicians, and comedians.
 Dr. Tanny’s teaching and research interests include popular culture and collective memory.
 His current project focuses on Jewish humor in America.